 Click here to check your eligibility on the Fees-Free website.

-From 2019, any industry training programmes that you completed during or after 2018 will not impact your eligibility for Fees-Free study in the future, unless they are 120 credits or more.
+Any industry training programmes completed during or after 2018 will not impact Fees-Free eligibility, unless they are 120 credits or more.

 What this means is: Your future eligibility will not be affected by enrolling in one of our shorter training programmes which are under 120 credits.